 The Kings Historical Society meets at the Museum on the last Tuesday of each month at 7:30 pm (no meetings during June, July or August.)
 Guest speakers are featured each month, refreshments are served and the public is invited to attend.
 For more info on our upcoming meeting in September please click here

-The Community and Family History Committee meets on the 2nd Thursday of each month at 7:30 pm on the Museum’s lower level.
-August’s meeting has been cancelled due to SUMMER!
+The Community and Family History Committee meets on the 2nd Wednesday of each month at 1:30 pm on the Museum’s lower level.

 Board of Directors